Ferbez/OS-X-Atheros-3k-Firmware/README.md

 ## IOath3kfrmw, RehabMan fork's fork

-Atheros 3k (AR3011) kernel extension for Mac OS X - firmware upload.
+Atheros 3k (AR3011) kernel extension for macOS - firmware uploader

 Should work on Mojave (10.14), was tested only on Big Sur (11.0)